Alice, Where Art Thou?: Usage

 The phrase passed into popular usage for many decades.

 In the 1954 British film Svengali, it is heard several times as the song Trilby O'Ferrall sings badly before she is mesmerised by the title character into performing as a brilliant opera singer.
 The 1980s British television series Open All Hours features a brass band version of the tune as its title music.

+A slightly different version of the song was sung by the main characters in the episode "Alice, Whose Art Thou?", of the television series Leave it to Charlie.